MicrosoftDocs/Edge-Enterprise/edgeenterprise/microsoft-edge-relnote-beta-channel.md

   Enterprises might experience potential compatibility issues with enterprise network infrastructure that intercepts HTTPS traffic and is sensitive to unknown content encodings.
 The enterprise policy [CompressionDictionaryTransportEnabled](/deployedge/microsoft-edge-policies#compressiondictionarytransportenabled) is available to turn off the compression dictionary transport feature.

 - **Concurrent smooth scrollIntoView().** The [scrollIntoView()](https://developer.mozilla.org/en-US/docs/Web/API/Element/scrollIntoView) method with behavior: "smooth" lets developers create scroll containers that scroll to their descendants with a gentle scroll animation.
-This feature fixes the implementation of the API so that ongoing scrollIntoView animations are not canceled by unrelated scrolls on other scroll containers.
+This feature fixes the implementation of the API so that ongoing scrollIntoView animations aren't canceled by unrelated scrolls on other scroll containers.

   The feature also fixes cases where Edge fails to scroll to a page's fragment anchor because of a competing scrollIntoView that is invoked when the page loads.

-- **Document picture-in-picture: add option to ignore window bounds cache.** This adds a new parameter (`preferInitialWindowPlacement`) to the document picture-in-picture API that, when set to true, hints to the user agent that it shouldn't try to reuse the position or size of the previous document picture-in-picture from this site when opening this one.
+- **Document picture-in-picture: add option to ignore window bounds cache.** This change adds a new parameter (`preferInitialWindowPlacement`) to the document picture-in-picture API that, when set to true, hints to the user agent that it shouldn't try to reuse the position or size of the previous document picture-in-picture from this site when opening this one.

-  Often, a document picture-in-picture window will close and re-open multiple times for the same site, such as moving a video conference to and from PiP.
+  Often, a document picture-in-picture window closes and re-opens multiple times for the same site, such as moving a video conference to and from PiP.
 The user agent is free to re-open the PiP window at its most recent size and location, so that it stays where the user last moved it and provides continuity between the PiP windows.
-However, if the new window is semantically unrelated to the previous window, such as if it is a new video call, then the developer can use this parameter to provide a hint to the user agent that this window might be better opened in its default position and size instead.
+However, if the new window is semantically unrelated to the previous window, such as if it's a new video call, then the developer can use this parameter to provide a hint to the user agent that this window might be better opened in its default position and size instead.

   Learn [how to open the window in its default position and size](https://developer.chrome.com/docs/web-platform/document-picture-in-picture#open_the_picture-in-picture_window_in_its_default_position_and_size).

-- **Improved error reporting in IndexedDB for large value read failures.** Change to reporting for certain error cases that were previously reported with a DOMException and the message "Failed to read large IndexedDB value".
+- **Improved error reporting in IndexedDB for large value read failures.** Change to reporting for certain error cases that were previously reported with a DOMException and the message "Failed to read large IndexedDB value."

-  Now a DOMException will be raised with the name "NotFoundError" when the file containing the data being read by an IDBRequest is missing from the disk so that sites can take the appropriate corrective action when an unrecoverable failure occurs.
+  Now a DOMException is raised with the name "NotFoundError" when the file containing the data being read by an IDBRequest is missing from the disk so that sites can take the appropriate corrective action when an unrecoverable failure occurs.
 Corrective actions could include deleting the entry from the DB, notifying the user, or re-fetching the data from servers.

 - **Keyboard focusable scroll containers.** This feature makes scrollers without focusable children keyboard-focusable by default.

   This is an important improvement to help make scrollers and contents within scrollers more accessible to all users.
 You can read more about its benefits in [Keyboard focusable scrollers](https://developer.chrome.com/blog/keyboard-focusable-scrollers).
-Keyboard focusable scrollers will be enabled by default starting in version 130.
+Keyboard focusable scrollers are enabled by default starting in version 130.

   If more time is needed to implement this feature, the [KeyboardFocusableScrollersEnabled](/deployedge/microsoft-edge-policies#keyboardfocusablescrollersenabled) policy is available starting with Edge 128.

 - **Support non-special scheme URLs.** Previously, the URL parser didn't support non-special URLs.
-The parser parses non-special URLs as if they had an "opaque path", which is not aligned with the URL Standard.
+The parser parses non-special URLs as if they had an "opaque path," which isn't aligned with the URL Standard.
 Now, the URL parser parses non-special URLs correctly, following the URL Standard.

   See [bit.ly/url-non-special](https://docs.google.com/document/d/1LjxHl32fE4tCKugrK_PIso7mfXQVEeoD1wSnX2y0ZU8/edit?resourcekey=0-d1gP4X2sG7GPl9mlTeptIA#heading=h.voahsyj6c2dh) for more details.

 - **WebAssembly JavaScript String Builtins.** This feature exposes common JavaScript string operations for import into WebAssembly.
 This lets you create and manipulate JavaScript strings from WebAssembly without support within WebAssembly.
 This still allows for a similar performance as supported string references.

 - **WebGPU: Dual source blending.** Adds the optional GPU feature "dual-source-blending" that enables combining two fragment shader outputs into a single framebuffer.
-This technique is particularly useful for applications that require complex blending operations, such as those based on Porter-Duff blend modes.
+This technique is useful for applications that require complex blending operations, such as those based on Porter-Duff blend modes.
 By reducing the need for frequent pipeline state object changes, dual source blending can enhance performance and flexibility.

 - **Web Serial: connected attribute and RFCOMM connection events.** This feature adds a boolean `SerialPort.connected` attribute.
 The attribute returns true if the serial port is logically connected.
 For wired serial ports, a port is logically connected if the port is physically attached to the system.
 For wireless serial ports, a port is logically connected if the device hosting the port has any open connections to the host.

   Previously, only wired serial ports dispatched connect and disconnect events.
-With this feature, Bluetooth RFCOMM serial ports will dispatch these events when the port becomes logically connected or disconnected.
+With this feature, Bluetooth RFCOMM serial ports dispatch these events when the port becomes logically connected or disconnected.

   This feature is intended to allow applications to detect when a Bluetooth RFCOMM serial port is available without opening the port.

   For more information, see [Bluetooth RFCOMM updates in Web Serial](https://developer.chrome.com/blog/bluetooth-rfcomm-updates-web-serial).

 - **Remove expectedImprovement in DelegatedInkTrailPresenter.** The expectedImprovement attribute tells web developers how much improvement the DelegatedInkTrails API will provide to their current ink latency.
-However, this attribute is not worth the increase to fingerprinting entropy.
+However, this attribute isn't worth the increase to fingerprinting entropy.

 - **Deprecate non-standard GPUAdapter requestAdapterInfo() method.** The `requestAdapterInfo()` asynchronous method in WebGPU is redundant because developers can already get GPUAdapterInfo synchronously using the GPUAdapter info attribute.